Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 GET /api/Book/id/1000
 ```

-The ability to filter by primary key is supported by all verbs with the exception of POST as that verb is used to create a new iteam and therefore searching an item by its primary key is not applicable.
+The ability to filter by primary key is supported by all verbs with the exception of POST as that verb is used to create a new item and therefore searching an item by its primary key is not applicable.

-The GET verbs also support several query parameters that allows you to manipulate and refine the requested data:
+The GET verb also supports several query parameters that allow you to manipulate and refine the requested data:
 - `$orderby`: defines how the returned data will be sorted
 - `$first`: returns only the top `n` items
 - `$filter`: filters the returned items